Posenega/Zoey/README.md

 ## How To Use

+> **Warning**
+> Before running this application, make sure to have the api up and running on some terminal.
+You can find the instructions to run it and download it on [Zoey-API](https://github.com/Ghaadyy/Zoey-API).
 To clone and run this application, you'll need [Git](https://git-scm.com), [React Native](https://reactnative.dev/), and [Expo](https://expo.dev/).
 You also need either a physical device or a simulator.
 From your command line:

 ```bash